tydinand/generic-api/Readme.md

 >- The generic repository is changed with a more worked-out version.

+>- GenricController as a function GetPosts.
+This specific funtion is now available on all repositories.

->- I added a post controller to show how you can extend the GenericController with specific funtions.
+>- Added post controller to show how to can extend one (post) repository with specific funtions.

 Good luke with this code example.